Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 choose 9 or 6 to get more (and then you have to live with the consequences).
 Nothing else modifies this number.
 It doesn't matter what your Will score is, or how many other mental defenses you have.
-And of course, you can always choose to succumb to your disadvantage without rolling, if it would make for a good roleplaying scene.
+And of course, you can always choose to succumb to your disadvantage without rolling, if you think it'd be fun or make for a good roleplaying scene.

 The book offers a neat solution for those cases where it isn't clear or desirable to engage in the behavior implied by the disadvantage: when it comes into play, it gives you a -1 penalty per -5 points of its cost for whatever it is you're trying to do.
-So the player of your typical horny bard isn't forced to make a pass at every attractive person they meet, but they might occasionally need to weather a -3 penalty to their actions because they got distracted by that attractiveness.
+So the player of your typical horny bard isn't forced to make a sleazy pass at every attractive person they meet, but they might occasionally need to weather a -3 penalty to their actions because they got distracted by that attractiveness.